Wadi Naqab: Wadi

 The wadi was long an agriculturally rich area, home to hundreds of fields in its upper reaches.
 It has been dammed with a 22 metre high and 257 metre wide dam with a capacity of some 1 million cubic metres, as part of a $44.1 million package of infrastructural developments announced in February 2020.
 The dam's construction cost was $7.3 million.

 The upper reaches of the wadi are dangerous but popular with hikers, with a number of rescues in the area made annually by Ras Al Khaimah Police using helicopters, despite numerous warnings to inexperienced and ill-equipped hikers.
 The 'Red Wall' hike is one of the most commonly followed routes, but routes also lead to the mountain village of Sheri and the Wadi Kub and its seasonal pools.

 Wadi Naqab displays remarkable tectonic uplift, particularly in a stratigraphic column extended over the Triassic – Jurassic boundary dating back 200 million years.
-Associated with a period of mass extinction, the end of the Triassic era is thought to have triggered massive methane release and the fossil record in the wadi reflects this, with rich deposits of fossils to be found in the area.
+Associated with a period of mass extinction, the end of the Triassic period is thought to have triggered massive methane release and the fossil record in the wadi reflects this, with rich deposits of fossils to be found in the area.